hrai/auto-capitalise-sentence/README.md

 # What is this extension?

 Firefox/Microsoft Edge Chromium add-on to automatically capitalise words while typing.
-Works with traditional input fields, textareas, and modern contenteditable elements used by chat applications like WhatsApp Web, Messenger, Discord, and Slack.
+Works with traditional input fields, textareas, and modern contenteditable elements used by chat applications like Discord, Slack, Teams, and Telegram Web.

+**Note**: WhatsApp Web and Facebook Messenger are not supported due to technical limitations with their Lexical editor framework.
+See [compatibility section](#compatibility--known-limitations) below.

 ## Features